celitos/Hello-World-in-C-/README.md

-# Hello-World-in-every language and COBOL++-
+# Hello-World-in-every language and COBOL included lol++-
-here is the code and how it works
+here is the code and how it works for each language